 - Recurrent Urinary Tract Infections (UTI) or complaints of abdominal pain.

-8.3 Where a prospective mother has undergone FGM
+8.3 Where an expectant mother has undergone FGM

 Routine questioning for FGM is now incorporated into antenatal care.
 However, all professionals in all agencies should be alert to the risks of FGM and recognise the opportunity during the antenatal period to explore this with the pregnant women.